John H. Kinzie: Death and legacy

 Kinzie died suddenly while on a railroad train on June 21, 1865.
+A blind fiddler had come into their car asking for alms.
+Kinzie, having reached into his pocket to retrieve his wallet, fell forward and hit his head.

-John H. Kinzie Elementary School in Chicago, Illinois is named after him.
+John H. Kinzie Elementary School in Chicago, Illinois, is named after him.

 The house he and his wife resided in for a short period at the end of his time as an Indian sub-agent, now known as the Old Indian Agency House, in Portage, Wisconsin, has been listed on the National Register of Historic Places.

 Family

 Kinzie's father was John Kinzie and his mother was Eleanor Lytle McKillip Kinzie.